grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ### Find-and-fix Editing (do these before full edit pass):
 -------------------------------------------------
 :fnf:
-* [ ] GO THROUGH AND HANDLE ITEMS IN THIS LIST _BEFORE_ YOU DO A COMPLETE DRAFT READ-THROUGH
-	* (Also go through ALL items in this entire file)
-	* So when you do a read-through you can make sure order and flow didn't get screwed up anywhere by these edits
-	* when you do this editing read through, do it all after your first cup of coffee in the morning, while working on your second.
-	* A few thousand words per day
-	* Have test readers start reading it even while you are doing this (since you already did one pass on the first 30k already anyway)
-		* Though make sure you include a draft of the technology-framing paragraph (above) at the beginning, and the diagrams for reference.
 * [ ] while the name _Gnat_ works, I keep having my doubts about _Prospect_.
 	* P felt right when I first started using it, but feels less right as I go along
 	* This might be a thing to ask test-reader's feedback on